ns1/cert-manager-webhook-ns1/README.md

 # NS1 Webhook for Cert Manager

-This is an webhook solver for [NS1](http://ns1.com), for use with cert-manager, to solve ACME DNS01 challenges.
+This is a webhook solver for [NS1](http://ns1.com), for use with cert-manager, to solve ACME DNS01 challenges.

-Tested with kubernetes v16 and v17
+Tested with kubernetes v1.16.2 and v1.17.0

 ## Prerequisites